Floorp-Projects/Floorp/mobile/android/android-components/components/service/glean/docs/metrics/adding-new-metrics.md

 When adding a new metric, the workflow is:
 * Decide on which [metric type](#Choosing-a-metric-type) you want to use.
 * Add a new entry to [`metrics.yaml`](#The-metricsyaml-file).
-* Add code to your project to record into the metric by calling glean.
+* Add code to your project to record into the metric by calling Glean.

 **Important**: as stated [here](../../README.md#before-using-the-library), any new data collection requires documentation and data-review.
-This is also required for any new metric automatically collected by glean.
+This is also required for any new metric automatically collected by Glean.

 # The `metrics.yaml` file